meaganalfaro/StudentsInSync/README.md

 * Platform Aggregation:

-  Integrates with multiple cloud storage services including Dropbox, OneDrive, Google Drive, and iCloud.
+  \tIntegrates with multiple cloud storage services including Dropbox, OneDrive, Google Drive, and iCloud.
   Allows users to access, upload, and manage files across all platforms from one interface.

 * Nextcloud Integration: